ehmicky/spyd/docs/algorithm.md

 ## Processes variance

-_Problem_: Different processes (e.g. repeating the same benchmark over time) have different performance profiles resulting in differences between runs.
+_Problem_: Different processes (e.g. measuring the same tasks over time) have different performance profiles resulting in differences between runs.
 This is because different processes run with slightly faster or slower performance than others due to OS and runtime internals.

-_Solution_: Benchmarks are spread over several processes and their results are merged.
+_Solution_: Runs are spread over several processes and their results are merged.
 They are run serially in order not to compete with each other, which would otherwise make measures slower and less precise.

 Processes are used instead of threads because:

 - time slicing might happen in the middle of a measure
-- in some languages (like Node.js), threads run in a slightly different environment which might be unexpected inside the benchmarked task
+- in some languages (like Node.js), threads run in a slightly different environment which might be unexpected inside the task

 ## Runtime optimization

 _Problem_: Due to runtime optimization, the more a task is run, the faster is gets.
-Which means longer benchmarks result in faster times.
+Which means longer runs result in faster times.

-_Solution_: The benchmark is split into consecutive processes with the same duration.
-As a task gets faster or as a benchmark gets longer, more processes are spawned but their duration remains the same.
+_Solution_: The run is split into consecutive processes with the same duration.
+As a task gets faster or as a run gets longer, more processes are spawned but their duration remains the same.

 ## Slow downs